An agent memory run started with 50 stored facts. Each fact had a half-life of 10 ticks. After 30 ticks of a task loop, 8 memories remained.

 Tick 30: 8 remaining (42 expired), all active, avg confidence 0.71

 Small half-lives amplify noise.
-With a half-life of 3 ticks, a memory that the agent skips for two turns is already at 40% confidence.
-In agents with variable step timing — some turns take seconds, others take minutes — this can cause useful memories to fade during a long operation.
-Ticks are the right abstraction for deterministic testing, but mapping them to real agent behavior requires some calibration.
+With a half-life of 3 ticks, skipping a memory for two turns has a large effect.
+In real agents, step timing can vary: some turns are brief, others involve long tool calls.
+Ticks are useful for deterministic testing, but production systems need calibration.

-Baseline your agent’s recall patterns first.
-Before picking half-lives, instrument which memories your agent actually uses over a representative run.
-The distribution is usually lopsided — a small set gets recalled constantly and the rest are touched once or never.
-Set half-lives based on the observed gap between “active” and “stale” memories.
+Baseline recall patterns first.
+Before choosing half-lives, instrument which memories the agent actually uses over representative runs.
+The distribution is usually uneven: a few memories are touched repeatedly, while many are touched once or never.